City of Columbus Deer Survey

 Residents have been making their voices heard on the topic of deer in Columbus.

 Columbus City Council and the Department of Neighborhoods are partnering on an initiative to examine the impact of the white-tailed deer population in our community.
-After consulting with the Ohio Department of Natural Resources and The Ohio State University, the city launched a community survey to better understand Columbus residents’ general sentiments surrounding deer in neighborhoods.
+After consulting with the Ohio Department of Natural Resources and The Ohio State University, the city launched a community survey in Summer 2025 to better understand Columbus residents’ general sentiments surrounding deer in neighborhoods.
 The survey also collected feedback on potential city-led deer management strategies, to help the city identify practical ways to manage issues associated with our deer population.

-If you have any questions or concerns, please reach out to Jacob Dilley at jadilley@columbus.gov.
+If you have any questions or concerns, please reach out to Jacob Dilley at jadilley@columbus.govIf you would like to read more on deer management, please visit ODNR's website.